Boiler Overheating: Causes, Signs & How to Fix It

 This build up of limescale is known as kettling as it can cause sounds resembling a kettle’s whistle.
 So, if you hear the sound of a kettle, contact a heating engineer who will be able to flush out the system and clear it of any limescale.

 Blockage in the system

-If you’ve noticed that any strange sounds from your central heating system or that any radiators haven’t been heating up properly, then they’re strong indications of a blockage.
-Radiators not heating up properly could also be a sign of excess air in the radiator, which can be released by bleeding the radiator.
+If you’ve noticed that any strange sounds from your central heating system then that’s strong indications of a blockage.
+Another sign is if any of your radiators haven’t been heating up properly.
+Radiators not heating up could also be a sign of excess air in the radiator, which can be released by bleeding the radiator.

 At the point of a significant blockage, a heating engineer will be needed to perform a powerflush.
-A powerflush is a cleansing process that cleans the central heating system of all limescale, rust and various other bits of debris so that the hot water can circulate freely around the radiators to heat the space efficiently and effectively.
+A powerflush is a cleansing process that cleans the central heating system of all limescale, rust and various other bits of debris.
+This then allows the hot water to circulate freely around the radiators to heat the space efficiently and effectively.

 The job of the pump is to circulate water around the central heating system.
 If it develops a fault then the hot water won’t be able to leave the boiler which could cause the unit to overheat.
 A heating engineer might be able to repair the pump but it’s most likely that a new pump will be needed.

-For any properties with an older central heating system, the best way to prevent the unit from overheating is to simply have a new boiler installed.
+For any properties with an older central heating system (installed more than 8 years ago), the best way to prevent the unit from overheating is to simply have a new boiler installed.

 Need a new boiler?